4 Simple Ways to Raise Media Literate Kids

 Literacy has been at the core of every child’s education for centuries.
-Media literacy, however, is only just beginning to be part of the curriculum discussion.
+Media literacy for kids, however, is only just beginning to be part of the curriculum discussion.
 Defined as the ability to contextualize, analyze, and create content in different forms (everything from newspapers and TV to gifs, memes, Tweets, and Instagram stories), media literacy is an essential part of how children understand and interact with technology.
 Much like learning the ABCs, media literacy provides kids with base skills and knowledge that can be built upon as they grow up — it’s especially important given the fact that kids today are growing up in a digital-first world.

 Much of today’s most popular media are littered with fake news and advertisements, so the responsibility falls to the user (yes, even kids) to be actively aware of their online content consumption.
 The good news is that even young children can learn to think critically about the world around them — all they need is a little bit of guidance.

 1. Talk to your kids about the media they consume

 Kids are like sponges — they pick up information in many different ways, from playground conversations to YouTube videos.
 If they see a friend playing Fortnite or stumble on a video with explicit language, you should be ready to talk about it.
 Ask questions (more on this below), encourage them to debate their opinions, or have them write a synopsis of what they learned from viewing a particular piece of media.
 Creating a safe space for kids to talk about their experiences is key to understanding how they understand the media.

 2. Encourage your kids to ask questions about the media